cis-projects/swen90007_course_notes/_sources/first_java_app/jsp_servlets.md

 ## MVC Pattern

-Now we will describe how TomCat, servlets, and JSPs are used together in the MVC (model view controller) pattern.
+Now we will describe how Tomcat, servlets, and JSPs are used together in the MVC (model view controller) pattern.
 You will be making use of the MVC pattern in this subject in the assignment.

 In this case, the model in MVC is the domain model, the controller in MVC is servlets, and the view in MVC is